 In the morning, we head to Amadiya, an ancient Jewish city and then to Sarcinc, home to one of Saddam Hussein’s former mountaintop palaces and is truly an amazing site.
 We spend a few hours exploring and admiring the breathtaking views.

 We head to a locally famous cave restaurant for a traditional lunch.

-Following lunch, we embark on one of our longer journeys: the four-hour drive to Rawandas.
+Following lunch, we embark on one of our longer journeys: the four-hour drive to Rawanduz.
 Stopping along the way for pictures at the Neanderthal “Shanidar Cave” – one of the most important caves of its kind in the world.
 We will enjoy refreshments here as well.

 Walking tour of Rawandas before we head for dinner and drinks.

 Overnight in Rawandas in our own cottages for a little cottage party!